Great Ocean Road ~ One of Victoria’s Best Road Trips

 From Lorne keep heading west towards next biggish town of Apollo Bay.
 The drive takes about 1 hour, not allowing for stops.
 This is the winding, coast-hugging part of the drive!

-Artillery Rocks is one of our favourite stopping points.
-Not well signposted, but it is about 12 kms from Lorne.
+Artillery Rocks is one of our favorite stopping points.
+Not well signposted, but it is about 12 km from Lorne.
 Popular fishing spot with awesome rocks.
 Caution: Beware of large waves and dangerous conditions!